warp-contracts/warp/README.md

 of changing the contract's code "on the fly" (while evaluating the state) - without the need of deploying anything on Arweave.
 This is really useful while debugging contracts (e.g. quickly adding some console.logs in contract's source code) or quickly testing new features.

+#### Legacy package
+This package contains some code from the current SDK implementation - most of this code will be probably remove with the future releases of the new SDK implementation.

+#### Logger package
+TODO: add description